School Workshops

 The Pirate’s Challenge is one of our most popular maths workshops – allowing up to 60 pupils at a time to have some piratical fun with numbers and shapes!

 When Captain Richard Morgan arrives at school, they’ll be more than a little confused.
-Because just a few hours beforehand they’ll have been on tehir pirate vessel, The Good Ship Mathematics, in the middle of the Caribbean!
+Because just a few hours beforehand they’ll have been on their pirate vessel, The Good Ship Mathematics, in the middle of the Caribbean!
 Swept to your school by a Time Tornado, they’ll need the pupils’ help to get back to his own time and place.
 Are they up to the Challenge?
 And it’s a Challenge that will test their understanding of number, shape and direction to the max.
 Our Pirate visitors include Captain Richard Morgan and Captain Sally Morgan.

 Exploring: both additive and multiplicative reasoning, fractions, number patterns, mental and written calculation, elimination, 2D and 3D shapes, measurement, interpreting data, positional language, co-ordinates.

-One Day
+Duration | One Day |

-School Hall
+Space | School Hall |

-FAQs
+Workshop FAQs

 How many pupils can take part?